demisto/content/Packs/CommonScripts/Scripts/PrintToAlert/README.md

 Prints a value to the specified alert's warroom.
+The alert must be in status "Under Investigation".

 ## Script Data
 ---